 Affectionately referred to as ‘Husky’ by aficionados, Husqvarna is a leading light in the construction of chainsaws, and this starter chainsaw is one of the smallest tools in their arsenal.
 Ideal for smaller jobs around the back yard such as trimming and strimming, the Husqvarna 240 2 HP will not win any industry awards for long term tackling of troublesome woodland (it begins to struggle with anything over 10″ in diameter), but you’ll get plenty of use out of this model around the home.
 This chainsaw gives off a very low amount of emissions which is a welcome feature on any gas-powered model, it’s light to hold, on the quieter end of the gas saw range (though the use of earplugs remains recommended for your own safety) and has impressive cutting velocity for a model of such small stature at around 16 meters per second – although it should be noted that this model is prone to comparatively substantial kickback, despite being equipped with a low-vibration safety feature.
 Another negative is that many users have experienced some difficulty in switching the tool on at the touch of a button, with many claiming that it can take up to four attempts to get the chainsaw’s motor running.
 If you can look beyond these concerns, however, and are looking for a budget-friendly and small introduction to the world of gas-powered chainsaws for light and casual use, the Husqvarna 240 2 HP is an adequate starting point.

-Another model from Husqvarna, this chainsaw is considered to be a substantial step up from the 240 – and not just because of the increased power of a 50cc engine, which ensures that the Husqvarna 450 can be used for substantially more complex cutting tasks around the home and surrounding areas.
+Another well loved and very popular chainsaw from Husqvarna, this chainsaw is considered to be a substantial step up from the 240 – and not just because of the increased power of a 50cc engine, which ensures that the Husqvarna 450 can be used for substantially more complex cutting tasks around the home and surrounding areas.
 Although this device is still plagued by the same starting issues as the 240, meaning that impatient users may quickly grow frustrated by the power tool, this chainsaw also remains just as light as it’s little brother at 13lbs despite the longer blade, while also giving off just as few emissions; welcome factors in such a powerful machine.
 Versatile enough to accommodate shorter or longer blades (maxing out at around 20″), there is a lot to love about the Husqvarna 450.
 The anti-vibration features work well here, which ensure that you will experience little juddering and kickback while cutting through substantial wood sources, and features such as a fuel window will help you keep an eye on how much gas remains in the tank and minimize the need to run back and forth to refill the chainsaw during work.
 Sturdy and long-lasting, with a strong engine and plenty of cutting time, the Husqvarna 450 makes for a fine upgrade on a smaller electric or gas model, or a great starter point for confident users that have requirements of a potent power tool for use around their home.

 Tanaka are comparatively new kids on the chainsaw chopping block, with a reputation more celebrated in their construction of lawn care garden tools.
 Happily this saw, available with blades of 16″, 18″ and 20″ (as you’ll see, we landed in the middle for the statistics above – the 20″ model comes with a 50cc engine) is a very solid all-rounder, great for both hobbyists and those looking for something a little more substantial for their woodcutting needs.
 Unlike the previously profiled Husqvarna models, the Tanaka TCS40EA18 is extremely simple to start, with the manufacturers claiming that the chainsaw requires up to 50% less effort to launch, making it ideal for those concerned about using up recesses of energy and developing fatigue before they even begin cutting.
 It’s also very lightweight for such a powerful tool, weighing in at just 12lbs, and a five-part anti-vibration system ensures that kickback is kept to a bare minimum – although in the interests of balanced reporting, it should be noted that this engine tends to run a little hot, albeit thankfully away from touching distance of the user.
 Another impressive feature of the Tanaka TCS40EA18 is the seven-year manufacturer’s guarantee, which ensures that this is an investment any homeowner can make with genuine confidence.
 While perhaps not ideal for anything too heavy-duty, this is a fantastic acquisition for anybody looking to bring a gas-powered chainsaw into their life for light to moderate use around the home and garden.